 Tom and Henry Lininger—to support debate programs at Springfield High School and Hamlin Middle School

 UOTeachOUT —to implement an in-service program for teachers, administrators, and faculty in an effort to offer a culturally responsive pedagogy addressing gender identity and sexual orientation issues

 Gary Orfield is a professor of education, law, political science, and urban planning as well as the codirector of the Civil Rights Project/Proyecto Derechos Civiles at the UCLA Graduate School of Education and Information Studies.

 Orfield researches the development and implementation of social policy, with a focus on the impact of policy on equal opportunity for success in American society.
 School desegregation and the implementation of civil rights laws have been central issues throughout his career.
 In addition to his scholarly work, Orfield has also taken an active role in affirmative action and civil rights cases.

 His recent books include Dropouts in America: Confronting the Graduation Rate Crisis, School Resegregation: Must the South Turn Back? (with John Boger), and Higher Education and the Color Line (with Patricia Marin and Catherine Horn).
-While in residence at the UO School of Law, he will teach a course on race, law and education.
+While in residence at UO, he taught a course on race, law and education.

 Visiting Distinguished Researcher in Education

 Patricia Gándara was residence during October 2015, hosted by the Wayne Morse Center and the College of Education.
 Gandara is a professor in the Graduate School of Education and Information Sciences at UCLA.
 She has been a bilingual school psychologist, a social scientist with the RAND Corporation, and a director of education research in the California State Legislature.
 She also served as commissioner for postsecondary education for the State of California, and she is currently codirector of the Civil Rights Project/Proyecto Derechos Civiles at UCLA.